The content of this website may contain affiliate links and we may be compensated (at no cost to you!). Thank you for your support!

 With over 25 miles of shoreline there are endless things to do.
-Enjoy both motorized or non-motorized boats from two marinas, or fish from anywhere on the lake.
+Enjoy both motorized or non-motorized boats from the boat ramps at the two marinas, or fish from anywhere on the lake.

 In the winter, visitors can enjoy ice fishing as well as nordic skiing around Lake Dillon.

 The Reservoir is home to several large camping grounds and is a popular destination for RVs and campers during the summer.

 Both are pretty easy hikes and feature gorgeous views of the Colorado mountains, Lake Dillon, and the entire Recreation Area.

 Rentals are available for boats, paddleboards, and kayaks but are weather dependent.

 There is no cost to visit Lake Dillon but if you want to dock at the marina, there is a boating fee.